-Providers were randomly selected from designated CBSAs as defined by the Office of Management and Budget.
-Providers and suppliers are linked to a CBSA by the five-digit ZIP code that is reported on the claim form for where services were provided, as credentialed with CMS.
-Because many RT providers and suppliers may not know what CBSA their services are provided in and to ensure understanding of which providers are randomly selected, CMS published the list of ZIP codes that correlate to the randomly selected CBSAs on the RO Model website (innovation.cms.gov/innovation-models/radiation-oncology-model).
+Providers were randomly selected from designated core-based statistical areas (CBSAs) as defined by the Office of Management and Budget.
+Providers and suppliers are linked to a CBSA by the 5-digit ZIP code that is reported on the claim form for where services were provided, as credentialed with CMS.
+Since many RT providers and suppliers may not know what CBSA their services are provided in and to ensure understanding of which providers are randomly selected, CMS published the list of ZIP codes that correlate to the randomly selected CBSAs on the RO Model website (innovation.cms.gov/innovation-models/radiation-oncology-model).